Programming for Big Data I

 Labs in Southeast Classroom Block 1010:

-One instructor and one TA will be in each lab.
+Greg and one TA will be in each lab (or perhaps occasionally two TAs).

 Lecture and Labs